Risks, Governance and Crisis Response

 In this context, Chatham House Cyber 2018 will take stock of the current situation and:

-- Identify and explore state-sponsored cyber threats and assess the main reasons behind the targeting of specific businesses and sectors by cyber attackers
+- Explore the dynamics of state-sponsored cyber threats and assess the main reasons behind the targeting of specific businesses and sectors by cyber attackers

 - Evaluate where government cyber policy frameworks are keeping up and where they are not

-- Explore how the risks posed by the IoT can be managed and how responsibilities for security can be shared
+- Explore how the risks posed by the IoT and AI can be managed and how responsibilities for security can be shared

 - Consider strategic approaches to quantify and control cyber risks and improve cyber crisis management practices when things go wrong